Design system development

 After demonstrating the success and pace with the design library, it was time to convert it into the design system.
 That meant, creating reusable components for both Android and iOS and making the code available to all the engineers.
 The same documentation created on Zeroheight was used to craft the components and enable the reusability in the code.

-Developing a design system was going to consume significant amount of time, but by demonstrating the effective use of reusable components, It became easier to convince the leadership to invest time and effort into makeing this happen.
+Developing a design system was going to consume significant amount of time, but by demonstrating the effective use of reusable components, it became easier to convince the leadership to invest time and effort into making this happen.

 Once the developed components were ready, the custom POC development also got faster.
 Unfortunately, I did not capture the exact numbers to identify the actual impact!